 - Larger tablets may be harder to swallow, especially for certain populations.

-- Tablet shape can influence the ability to divide for accurate dosing.
+- The shape of pills can influence the ability to divide for accurate dosing.

 Drug Release and Bioavailability

-- Tablet shape and size affect the surface area-to-volume ratio.
+- The size and shape of pills affect the surface area-to-volume ratio.

 - Smaller tablets dissolve faster and release formulations more quickly.